Sheikh District

 Sheikh District (Degmada Sheekh) is a district in the Sahil region of Somaliland.
 Its capital lies at Sheikh.
 The district was part of Togdheer region until 1998, when the Sheikh District was incorporated into the Sahil region.

 Overview

-Sheikh is primarily inhabited by people from the Isamusa ethnic group, with the clan eponyms of sub-divisions of Mohammed Isa especially well-represented.
+Sheikh District is inhabited by the Issa Musse sub-clan of the Habr Awal as well as the Musa Abdallah branch of the Habr Yunis sub-clan of the Garhajis.

 As with many other areas in the Somaliland interior, Sheikh is noted for its numerous historical structures and mountainous scenery.